JackalLabs/jackal-js-worker/README.md

 - Connect to the PostgreSQL database
 - Retrieve the seedphrase for the specified worker ID
 - Initialize the Jackal client with the database seedphrase
+- Start the web server for file retrieval
 - Connect to RabbitMQ
 - Listen for messages on "jackal_save" queue
 - Process files and upload them to Jackal storage